midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 you can choose to create a config and edit it, or you can use my config

-whichever option you choose generate a config after rebooting
+whichever option you choose, generate a config when asked after rebooting.

 git clone https://github.com/midnit3Z0mbi3/i3-window-manager-setup.git